JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/README.md

   <img src="https://github.com/JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/blob/51193e1245b3cf39635aadf47e77a16a49f720a7/images/Question%202/Customer_Behavior_Corr2.2.PNG" alt=" Customer Behavior #2.2" width="800"
 </p>

-It also has low Multiple R suggesting no correlation.
-However the significance f is under 0.05 suggesting good model.
-Also both intercept and independent value is under 0.05 showing that it is useful.
+It also shows low Multiple R, suggesting no correlation.
+However, the Significance F is under 0.05, suggesting a good model.
+Also, both intercept and independent value is under 0.05, showing that they are statistically significant.

 Here is the visual of scatter plot between number of items available and store sales:
 <p align="center">
   <img src="https://github.com/JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/blob/51193e1245b3cf39635aadf47e77a16a49f720a7/images/Question%202/Customer_Behavior_Corr_Problem2.2.PNG" alt=" Customer Behavior #2.2" width="800"
 </p>

-The visualization show a trendline that looks like there is somewhat a upward slope but very little, that is because of the positive significance f, which indicates good model.
-However, its also almost flat indicating low to no correlation between the two features.
+The visualization shows a trendline with a slight upward slope, which is due to the positive Significance F, indicating a good model.
+However, it is also almost flat, indicating low to no correlation between the two features.

-Does that mean the store is having poor performance because the items available is not showing high correlation to sales?
-The answer is no, that is because maybe the store is not relevant to people.
-Just like what I've mentioned earlier, probably the store is dedicated for seasonal events, and people don't often buy products in that store if its regular days.
-Another reason is the difference between of demand and supply.
-The people might not buy items because of the quality of the product, indicating there could be also wrong decision making of restocking tons of items instead of focusing to quality can result to this low correlation.
-Suggesting to avoid overstocking and monitor the store's selling products to avoid cost waste.
+Does this mean the store is performing poorly because the number of items available shows little correlation with sales?
+The answer is no. This could be because the store may not be relevant to people around the area or customers on regular days.
+As I mentioned earlier, the store might be focused on seasonal events, and people don’t often purchase items outside those times.
+Another possible reason is a mismatch between demand and supply.
+Customers might not buy products due to their quality, suggesting that poor decision-making in restocking excessive quantities, rather than focusing on quality, could lead to low correlation.
+Highlighting to avoid overstocking and monitor the store's product performance to avoid wasted cost.

-Now we're done with second set of questions, let's go with the third set of questions.
+Now that we've addressed the second set of questions, let's move on to the third set.

 ### **SOLVING THE *STORE CHARACTERISTICS* QUESTIONS**

-The first question is: *Does store area influence the daily customer count or store sales?*
+The first question is: ***Does store area influence the daily customer count or store sales?***

 On what I did here is that I also answered it by using the *=CORR* formula in Excel and then I've created a scatter plot with trendline to be able to understand it more visually.